 The project supports our vision of a sustainable port, and in particular our commitment to climate action, by eliminating a significant volume of existing and projected truck traffic from Roberts Bank to the existing inspection facility in Burnaby.
 Elimination of this traffic will reduce greenhouse gas emissions by an average of 2,000 tonnes per year, and will also improve supply chain efficiency.

 The project also furthers our commitment to Aboriginal relationships, and provides opportunities for Aboriginal businesses.
-The retention of the Tsawwassen First Nation Construction/Matcon Civil Joint Venture for the delivery of site preparation work, Tsawwassen First Nation Construction/Wales McLelland Construction Joint Venture for the facility and building construction as well as the selection of the Tsawwassen First Nation industrial lands as the project site are in keeping with this commitment.
+The retention of the Tsawwassen First Nation Construction/Matcon Civil Joint Venture for the delivery of site preparation work and construction of the lift station as well as the selection of the Tsawwassen First Nation industrial lands as the project site are in keeping with this commitment.

 - Tsawwassen Container Examination Facility is located on a 4.5 ha (11.4 acre) site within Tsawwassen First Nation industrial lands.
 It is adjacent to the 41B Street overpass, providing excellent access to Deltaport Way, and is about 5 kilometres from Deltaport Terminal.

-- The facility will be a dual purpose complex, which will be used by the Canada Border Services Agency for the inspection of shipping containers imported through the Deltaport Terminal and as a general purpose warehouse facility.
+- The facility is a dual purpose complex, which will be used by the Canada Border Services Agency for the inspection of shipping containers imported through the Deltaport Terminal and as a general purpose warehouse facility.

 - The building size is about 10,500 m² with the Canada Border Services Agency occupying half of the space.
-The remaining space will be occupied by a Tsawwassen Container Examination Facility service operator, which will allow the operator to also operate a separate commercial space.
+The remaining space is occupied by a Tsawwassen Container Examination Facility service operator, which allows the operator to also operate a separate commercial space.

 The Container Examination Facility July 2018